The Notice—8:05 p.m.

 The teacher had come down to the chestnuts.
 The account was being given again, with the pages for evidence and the crying to keep time.

-What was said next was not for the grass to hear.
+What he said next was not for the grass to hear.
 A minute, maybe less.
-The teacher listening, then looking — not at the one still crying, but past, to where the notebook had come apart, and to the hands that had held it.
+The teacher listening, then looking past the one still crying, to where the notebook had come apart and to the hands that had held it.

 The crying went on a moment out of habit, then found nothing under it, and stopped climbing.
-The words it had been gathering were not there to gather.
+The words it had been gathering did not come.

-By then the pier had its gates closed and the 4:45 was a length out, turning.
+By then the pier had its gates shut and the 4:45 was a length out, turning.

 Board the 4:15.